joyent/conch-api/docs/modules/Conch::Validation.md

 ### hardware\_product\_name

-Get the expected hardware product name for the device under validation.
+Get the name of the hardware product used for validation.

 ```perl
 if ($self->hardware_product_name eq 'Joyent-123') {...}